 Printing out pictures of the apostles to put blue next to the speaker’s name is another way to add interest and build recognition.

 The Friend is a great source for all sorts of fun gospel activities.
-If you haven’t saved up your old ones, you can find the in the Gospel Library on the Church website.
+If you haven’t saved up your old ones, you can find them here.

 Age Gap Solution